pablolich/random_zoo_hoi/research_log.md

 #### May 10,2023

-Compare results with d = 2 to see the increase, and base research in known fact(s (1/2^n)
+Compare results with d = 2 to see the increase, and base research in known fact(s (1/2^n) Check variance also converges to the theoretical formula Put errorbars in simulations
+Do the same for Uniform distribution
+Write down a way go from RE to GLV for arbitrarily high order interactions

+#### May 11,2023

+Show that GLV with HOIs is a random polynomial
+Compute probability of feasibility